freyakavanagh/CICD-Pipelines-Notes/CI-and-cd-and-jenkins-research/README.md

 ### Why use Jenkins?

-Automation: Jenkins automates repetitive tasks, saving time and reducing errors.
+Automation: Jenkins automates repetitive tasks, saving time and reducing errors.<br>
-Integration: It integrates with various tools and technologies used in the software development process.
+Integration: It integrates with various tools and technologies used in the software development process.<br>
-Extensibility: Jenkins supports a wide range of plugins, allowing users to extend its functionality.
+Extensibility: Jenkins supports a wide range of plugins, allowing users to extend its functionality.<br>
 Also has packages for Windows, macOS, & Linux.

 ### Benefits of using Jenkins?

-Time Savings: Automation reduces manual intervention and speeds up the development process.
+Time Savings: Automation reduces manual intervention and speeds up the development process.<br>
-Consistency: Ensures consistent and repeatable builds and deployments.
+Consistency: Ensures consistent and repeatable builds and deployments.<br>
 Integration: Integrates with various tools, making it a central hub for the development pipeline.

 ### Disadvantages of using Jenkins?

-Steep Learning Curve: Configuring Jenkins may be complex for beginners.
+Steep Learning Curve: Configuring Jenkins may be complex for beginners.<br>
 Resource Intensive: Jenkins can be resource-intensive, especially for large projects.

 ### Stages of Jenkins